yannikmadeheim-del/pyFBS-nonlinear/docs/examples/05_SEMM.rst

                           df_imp_exp = df_imp[5:20],
                           SEMM_type='fully-extend-svd', red_comp=10, red_eq=10)

-Finnaly, the results of the hybrid model can be compared with the reference and the numerical model.
+Finally, the results of the hybrid model can be compared with the reference experimental and the numerical model.

 .. code-block:: python